MattyOL/project-3---battleship-python/README.md

 # Future Features
 * Allow users to adjust the amount of battleships they need to destroy which can adjust the number of attempts depending on grid size.
 * Alow the user to adjust the grid size.

 # Bugs

 Solved Bugs
-* I had to make 2 seperate random.randrange to generate 2 ships to be located on the grid starting from ship1 (1-46) ship2 (48-99), Originally what the location of the ships pre set but i needd this to be generated everytime the game was reset.
+* I had to make 2 seperate random.randrange to generate 2 ships to be located on the grid starting from ship1 (1-46) ship2 (48-99), Originally what the location of the ships pre set but i needed this to be generated everytime the game was reset.

 # Testing